RWalling21/black-scholes-monte-carlo/readme.md

-# Experimentation with calculating financial derivatives (in this case, option) prices using the Black-Scholes algorithm and Monte-Carlo simulation.
+# Calculating price of financial derivative using the Black-Scholes and Monte-Carlo simulation.